valentingavran/anglify/apps/docs/src/assets/pages/components/data-table.md

 the value property in the corresponding header item sent to headers.
 So to customize the calories column we’re using the `item:calories` slot.
 <app-code-example component="data-table" example="item-slot"></app-code-example>

+### Computed Content

+The `computeContent` method can be used to manipulate the content of the respective column.
+The method receives the item as an argument.
+<app-code-example component="data-table" example="computed-content"></app-code-example>

 ### Expandable Rows